Quantum Metrological Power of Continuous-Variable Quantum Networks

 \emph{Local beam splitter network.---} While a global random BSN is suitable to model a sufficiently complex CV network, it is also crucial to investigate how complicated the network has to be to attain a metrological enhancement from a practical perspective.
-To do that, we study a CV quantum network composed of a local random BSN instead of a global random BSNs\cite{zhuang2019scrambling,zhang2021entanglement,oh2021classical}, which is depicted in Fig. \ref{fig:local} (a).
-We numerically show that the Heisenberg scaling can also be achieved by using CV quantum network consisting of a local BSN.
-Figure \ref{fig:local} (b) shows the local-phase-optimized QFI with a fixed input mode and an optimized input mode for a squeezed vacuum state.
-The QFI of the latter is given by (See Appendix \ref{Appen B}.)
+To do that, we study a CV quantum network composed of local Haar-random beam splitters instead of a global random BSN (See Fig.~\ref{fig:local}(a))~\cite{zhuang2019scrambling,zhang2021entanglement,oh2021classical,oh2021classical2}.
+We numerically show that the Heisenberg scaling can also be achieved by using CV quantum networks consisting of local beam splitters.
+Figure \ref{fig:local}(b) shows the averaged local-phase-optimized QFIs with and without optimizing the input mode for a squeezed vacuum state.
+The QFI of the latter is given by~\cite{supple}

 which is obviously equal or greater than $H_{LO}(U)$.
-Here, we have averaged the QFI over different quantum networks sampled from local Haar-random beam splitters.
-Most importantly, one can observe that the QFI divided by $M^2$ is almost constant for a given $D/M^2$ and different $M$'s.
-It implies that the Heisenberg scaling precision can be achieved on average with a depth proportional to $M^2$, independent of input-mode optimization.
-Nevertheless, if one optimizes the input mode of a single-mode squeezed state, the Heisenberg scaling is achieved much faster than without optimization.
-Since they achieve the Heisenberg scaling on average, quantum networks of local beam splitters constitute sufficient entanglement on average as expected in Ref. \cite{zhang2021entanglement}; namely, large entanglement can be obtained for a depth $D\propto M^2$.
+Most importantly, the QFI divided by $M^2$ is almost constant for a given $D/M^2$ and different $M$'s.
+It implies that the Heisenberg-scaling can be achieved on average with a depth proportional to $M^2$, independent of input-mode optimization, which is consistent with the result in Ref.~\cite{zhang2021entanglement}.
+Nevertheless, by optimizing the input mode, the Heisenberg scaling is achieved much faster.
+Moreover, the figure shows that the standard deviation of QFIs is very small, indicating that most local BSNs are beneficial for distributed displacement estimation, and that the standard deviation decreases as $M$ grows.
+Since they achieve the Heisenberg scaling on average, the quantum networks of local beam splitters constitute sufficient entanglement on average as expected in Ref.~\cite{zhang2021entanglement}; namely, large entanglement can be obtained for a depth $D\propto M^2$.

-\emph{Discussion.---} We have shown that typical CV quantum networks provide a quantum enhancement for distributed quantum displacement sensing.
-For the purpose of our study and for simplicity, we have used a single-mode squeezed vacuum state at a fixed mode as an input to prove Theorem \ref{Th1}.
-Nevertheless, it would be a theoretically and practically interesting future work to find the optimal input state for a given BSN.
-Furthermore, although we have studied distributed quantum displacement sensing, it would be interesting to investigate if similar results hold for different metrological tasks, such as multiparameter displacement estimation \cite{xia2020demonstration} or phase estimation \cite{ge2018distributed, guo2020distributed, oh2020optimal}.